bradleyplaydon/alfa4c-M1/README.md

 #### Dependencies
 * Google Fonts (Chosen Fonts from here)
-* Boostrap (Quick and easy to use framework which helps create a responsive website)
+* Bootstrap (Quick and easy to use framework which helps create a responsive website)

 #### Languages/Softwares
 * HTML